bxforce/bnc-hlf/README.md

 Notice we have : _path_chaincode: "abstore"_ which is the folder containing your .go files.

 Notice we have : _lang_chaincode_ if chaincode is in golang leave it to "golang", if it is in nodeJS put: "node"

+You can override the default chaincode configuration by passing the flag _-c_ as we will show later

 #### Step3: Build and run your app with BNC